 We primarily market our courses to individual users and enhance brand awareness through mobile and other online channels in China, with an emphasis on major social media platforms.
 At the same time, we also generate sales leads from word-of-mouth referrals by our users.
-We believe our highquality course offerings and satisfactory learner experience will continue to generate our sales leads and new enrollments through word-of-mouth referrals.
+We attracted users to our offerings through placing on the marketing channels the direct enrollment access to our introductory courses.
+With respect to our consumer business, we currently primarily rely on user traffic from private realms to market the products.